Thyroid cancer - papillary carcinoma

 Papillary carcinoma of the thyroid

-About 80% of all thyroid cancers diagnosed in the United States are papillary carcinoma type.
-It is more common in women than in men.
-It may occur in childhood, but is most often seen in adults around the age of 45.
+About 80% of all thyroid cancers diagnosed in the United States are the papillary carcinoma type.
+This type of cancer is more common in women than in men.
+It may occur in childhood, but is most often seen in adults between ages 30 and 50.

 The cause of this cancer is unknown.
 A genetic defect may be involved.

 Radiation increases the risk of developing thyroid cancer.
 Exposure may occur from:

 - High-dose external radiation treatments to the neck, especially during childhood, used to treat childhood cancer or some non-cancerous childhood conditions